 TAVR is a proven, minimally-invasive surgical option for patients who’ve been diagnosed with severe aortic stenosis to replace their diseased aortic heart valve.
-Unlike traditional open chest surgeries to replace a heart valve, TAVR requires only a three to four inch incision in the leg or chest wall.
-This procedure enables the placement of a balloon-expandable heart valve into the body with a tube-based delivery system (catheter).
+Unlike traditional open chest surgeries to replace a heart valve, TAVR usually requires a small puncture in the groin.
+This procedure enables the placement of a heart valve into the body with a tube-based delivery system (catheter).

-Most patients will leave the hospital within a few days and can resume all normal activities shortly after.
+Most patients will leave the hospital the next day or within a few days and can resume all normal activities shortly after.

 Now Providing Minimally-Invasive Heart Rhythm Treatment.

 Newest addition to the Dale Michels Center for Heart Care: the ‘Hybrid Lab’

 - Specialized environment as part of a fully-functioning operating room.